codepath/android_guides/Handling-Configuration-Changes.md

     protected void onCreate(Bundle savedInstanceState) {
         if (savedInstanceState != null) { // saved instance state, fragment may exist
-           // on savedInstanceState don't recreate fragments,
            // look up the instance that already exists by tag fragmentSimple = (MySimpleFragment)
               getSupportFragmentManager().findFragmentByTag(SIMPLE_FRAGMENT_TAG);
-        }
+        } else if (fragmentSimple == null) {
-        // only create fragments if they haven't been instantiated already if (fragmentSimple == null) {
-           fragmentSimple = new MySimpleFragment();
+           // only create fragment if they haven't been instantiated already fragmentSimple = new MySimpleFragment();
         }
     }